Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers: Odds, spread, over/under and other Vegas lines - Western Conference Finals Game 2

-The Denver Nuggets and the Los Angeles Lakers will square off in Game 2 of the Western Conference Finals.
+The Denver Nuggets and the Los Angeles Lakers will match up in Game 2 of the Western Conference Finals.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Nuggets vs. Lakers matchup in this article.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.

 Nuggets vs. Lakers Game Info